RFC 7807 Problem+JSON Implementation

 Should the type field be a URI or a simple string?

-RFC 7807 specifies a URI.
-Use a stable, versioned namespace (e.g., urn:api:errors:v1:validation_failed) for machine readability and future-proofing.
+RFC 9457 specifies a URI.
+Use a stable, versioned namespace such as urn:api:errors:v1:validation_failed for machine readability and forward compatibility.
+Avoid opaque codes or human-readable strings that will shift between releases.

-How should validation errors be structured in RFC 7807?
+How should field-level validation errors be structured inside Problem+JSON?

 Can Problem+JSON coexist with GraphQL error formats?

-How do I enforce RFC 7807 compliance in CI/CD?
+How do I enforce RFC 7807 compliance in CI/CD without slowing down pull requests?